kwame-mintah/vscode-ollama-local-code-copilot/README.md

 3. Install CodeGPT onto VSCode and follow the instructions provided [here](https://docs.codegpt.co/docs/tutorial-ai-providers/ollama).

 > [!NOTE]
-> Initial prompts to Ollama might be slow, if the container was not previously running and not interacted with the model recently.
+> Initial prompts to Ollama might be slow, if the model / container was not previously running and not interacted with recently.

 ## Notes